reactjs/rfcs/text/0000-create-element-changes.md

 - We don't know if the passed in props is a user created object that can be mutated so we must always clone it once.
 - `key` and `ref` gets extracted from JSX props provided so even if we didn't clone, we'd have to delete a prop, which would cause that object to become map-like.
 - `key` and `ref` can be spread in dynamically so without prohibitive analysis, we don't know if these patterns will include them `<div {...props} />`.
 - The transform relies on a the name `React` being in scope of JSX.
 I.e. you have to import the default.
 This is unfortunate as more things like Hooks are typically used as named arguments.
-Ideally, you wouldn't have to important anything to use JSX.
+Ideally, you wouldn't have to import anything to use JSX.

 Other than performance this is also about a long term simplification of number of concepts you have to learn to use React.
 In particular, `forwardRef` and `defaultProps` are no longer something special.